nklose/CMPUT302/README.md

 Required Packages For Use
 =================
-1. Python 3.3
+1. Python 2.7.
+Python is Copyright © 1990-2013, Python Software Foundation
 2. PyQt4.
-PyQT is Copyright (c) 2013, Riverbank Computing Limited.
+PyQT is Copyright © 2013, Riverbank Computing Limited.
 Riverbank Computing Limited is a company registered in England and Wales with company number 4314904.

 Details
 =======